return42/sphkerneldoc/linux_src_doc/kernel/audit_c.rst

 -----------

 Break the auditd/kauditd connection and move all the queued records into the hold queue in case auditd reconnects.
+It is important to note that the \ ``ac``\ pointer should never be dereferenced inside this function as it may be NULL or invalid, you can only compare the memory address!
+If \ ``ac``\  is NULL then the connection will always be reset.

 .. _`auditd_send_unicast_skb`: